MatthewCorney/GeneticPromptOpt/README.md

 The intention in the code is to provide a generalised workflow which can be extended with more detailed and different evaluation/mutation strategies

+Other libraries which do similar things include
+- EvoPrompt
+- Dspy
+- SAMMO
+- GeneticPromptLab

+### Tasks
-todo: add logging
+- add logging
-todo: compare with other methods
+- compare with other methods
-todo: edit the
+- expand mutations
+- run comparisons with GeneticPromptLab and EvoPrompt
+- Add way to add demonstrations or examples
+- Add chain of thought

 # Dependencies
 The package has the following dependencies:
 Currently the pipeline only works for openai/chatgpt however this should be able to be extended with other openai